 A HUTHWAITE resident, Mr. Aaron Barnes, of 17, Newcastle Street, met his death under tragic circumstances on Saturday, when he was seized with heart failure while bathing at Matlock Baths.
 The sad news was a great shock to his family and many friends as he had enjoyed exceptionally good health.

 Mr. G.H.
-Gratton, of Greenhill, Wirksworth and A. Barnes Mr. W. Ball, of Farley Hill, Matlock, dived in and brought him to the side within 15 seconds but he never regained consciousness.
+Gratton, of Greenhill, Wirksworth and Mr. W. Ball, of Farley Hill, Matlock, dived in and brought him to the side within 15 seconds but he never regained consciousness.

 Dr. C.W.
 Sparks said his post mortem revealed that the right lung was affected with pleurisy and the thymus gland had not dissolved to the extent which was usual in a man of 24 years.
 This caused a state of lymphatism and deceased had been putting a strain on his heart for some time by working and taking active exercise.
 Death was due to the shock of cold water upon his heart.
 The jury returned a verdict in accordance with the medical evidence.